-20.6 Attempted Aggravated Sexual Abuse of Child (18 U.S.C. § 2241(c))
+20.5B Aggravated Sexual Abuse of Child-By Certain Means Within Federal Jurisdiction (18 U.S.C. § 2241(c))

-The defendant is charged in [Count \\\\\ of] the indictment with attempted aggravated sexual abuse of a child in violation of Section 2241(c) of Title 18 of the United States Code.
+The defendant is charged in [Count of] the indictment with aggravated sexual abuse of a child in violation of Section 2241(c) of Title 18 of the United States Code.
 For the defendant to be found guilty of that charge, the government must prove each of the following elements beyond a reasonable doubt:

-First, the defendant intended to engage in a sexual act with [name of victim];
+First, the defendant knowingly engaged in a sexual act with [name of victim];